-Any vendor who sells to the U.S. government on a General Services Administration (GSA) contract has to make sure that their products comply with the Trade Agreements Act (TAA) (19 U.S.C. & 2501-2581).
+Any vendor who sells to the U.S. government on a General Services Administration (GSA) contract requires that products comply with the Trade Agreements Act (TAA) (19 U.S.C. & 2501-2581).
 It’s serious business.
 If the products you sell aren’t compliant, your company could face hefty fines that run in the hundreds of thousands of dollars and could even see your GSA contract canceled.
 If the U.S. government is responsible for a significant part of your revenue, that could permanently put your organization out of commission.

 So, it’s essential to comply with TAA.
-What does that entail?
+What are the requirements to comply with the TAA?
 You have to certify that the final product was manufactured or “substantially transformed” in the United States or a country designated as approved by the TAA.
 “Substantial transformation” is a phrase that’s doing a lot of work here, however, so it’s important to understand what it means.

 Substantial Transformation — What it Means

 Here’s how the International Trade Administration (ITA), an agency that promotes U.S. exports, defines it: “Substantial transformation means that the good underwent a fundamental change (normally as a result of processing or manufacturing in the country claiming origin) in form, appearance, nature, or character, which adds to its value an amount or percentage that is significant in comparison to the value which the good (or its components or materials) had when exported from the country in which it was first made or grown.”